Efficient population coding of sensory stimuli: Density of the mutual information for a single neuron is constant when optimized

 \section{Density of the mutual information for a single neuron is constant when optimized}

-This section works as a first step to prove that the optimal tuning curve for a single neuron is discrete.
+This section works as a first step to prove that the optimal activation function for a single neuron is discrete.
 We limit our discussion to a single neuron.
-Without loss of generality, we only consider an ON neuron with a tuning curve where the firing rate increases with stimulus intensity.
+Without loss of generality, we only consider an ON neuron with an activation function where the firing rate increases with stimulus intensity.
 Studying an OFF neuron is entirely symmetric.
 As in the main text, the maximal firing rate of this neuron is constrained to $\nu_{max}$ and the spontaneous firing rate is denoted by $\nu_0$.